AxlLind/easy_io/README.md

 ```

 ## Public methods
 This class implements the `Write` trait.
-This is mostly so we can utilize the `write!` and `writeln!` macros but this means several more methods are available on the struct.
+This is so we can utilize the `write!` and `writeln!` macros for easy formatting.
+This means several more methods are available on the struct though.
 See documentation [here](https://doc.rust-lang.org/std/io/trait.Write.html).

 ### Constructors
 ```Rust